3 Reasons Why Now Is the Time to Rethink Estate Planning

 The market swings and economic shifts during the COVID-19 pandemic have temporarily lowered the value of many business and real estate assets.
 While the long-term economic effects remain to be seen, it is clear that financial markets and business values are depressed today.
 This makes estate planning especially timely for individuals with real estate holdings and those who own closely held businesses.
 The levels of business uncertainty may mean that transferring business interests now may allow for larger discounts for lack of marketability and minority interests.

-Conversely, if you are concerned about preserving the value in your estate during as you may want to work with a valuation provider on whether you can use an alternative valuation date for your Form 706 Estate and Generation-Skipping Transfer Tax Return.
-This may be able to help you minimize any potential tax exposures and protect your current asset values.
+Conversely, if you are concerned about preserving the value in your estate you may want to work with a valuation provider to determine whether you can use an alternative valuation date for your Form 706 Estate and Generation-Skipping Transfer Tax Return.
+This may help you minimize any potential tax exposures and protect your current asset values.

 2. The 2020 Election